 A VEG TANNED LEATHER

-This recent procedure which uses biodegradable vegetable tannins such as mimosa and chestnut, makes this leather one of the most environmentally friendly possible.
+This recent procedure which uses vegetable tannins such as mimosa and chestnut, makes this leather one of the most environmentally friendly possible.
 The combination of natural tanning and mechanically working the leather makes it more resistant and responsive to the sporting demands on the product and more appropriate for intense use.
 UV protection is also double that of chrome leather.